benmccallum/dotnet-references/docs/Dockerfile-use-case.md

 ### Run the tool
-Run this dotnet global tool at your sln file (or csproj file), optionally passing `true` to delete .csproj files that aren't actuallly in the dependency graph from the entry point.
+Run this dotnet global tool at your sln file (or csproj file), give it the "root" where all the .csproj files were copied, and optionally passing `true` to delete .csproj files that aren't actuallly in the dependency graph from the entry point.
-> dotnet fix-references MyCompany.MySolution.sln . true
+> dotnet fix-references ./The/Correct/Directory/Path/MyCompany.MySolution.sln . true

 You can run a command like so to validate the files are now in the right structure, ready for a NuGet restore to be fired.